xmrstuff/monero-nats-publisher/README.md

 * `--wallet`: URL to the Monero Wallet RPC
 * `--daemon`: URL to the Monero Daemon RPC
 * `--nats`: URL to the NATS Streaming server
+* `--ancestors`: Max number of ancestor blocks' hashes to include with every published block